karthikbhat/securedb_angularjs_sample_webapp/README.md

 # securedb_angularjs_sample_webapp

-This sample AngularJS webapp shows you how to integrate with [**SecureDB RESTful Encrypted Identity Management APIs**](https://securedb.co) using angularjs.
+This sample AngularJS webapp shows you how to integrate with [**SecureDB RESTful Encrypted Identity Management APIs**](https://securedb.co) using AngularJS.
 The intention is to show how simple it is for anyone to come up with a fully integrated webapp providing enterprise class safe,secure, encrypted identity management within a matter of few hours using SecureDB APIs.

 This web app can be deployed using Apache httpd or even deployed using Eclipse IDE.

 # Following are the pre-requisites

 ## Getting your SecureDB user credentials
-You need to register as a customer with SecureDB either via the cloud-service or via the on-premise offering to obtain your **Customer ID** and **Directory ID**.
+SecureDB Encrypted IdM is available as a cloud service (aka SecureDB Cloud) or as an on-premise (aka SecureDB Enterprise) service.
+You can can create a FREE account on our SecureDB Cloud service (See [Quick Start Guide](https://securedb.co/docs/#quick-start) to get started).
+Once you register as a customer with SecureDB (either via the cloud-service or via the on-premise offering), you will get your **Customer ID** and **Directory ID**.

 You can authenticate to SecureDB APIs in one of the two ways:

-* Basic Authentication
+* Basic Authentication (BA)
 * JSON Web Token (JWT)

 Some of the APIs are also available without any authentication.
-Since AngularJS runs within a browser, Basic Authentication (BA) should not be used to authenticate to the APIs.
+Since AngularJS runs within a browser, BA should not be used to authenticate to the APIs.
 This is to avoid storing the BA header values at the browser.
-Hence, all the APIs used in this sample use JWT to authenticate to SecureDB Encrypted IdM APIs.
-The idea is to call "/authenticate" API first, and then use the JWT returned to make further API calls.
+Hence, all the APIs used in this sample webapp use only JWT to authenticate to SecureDB Encrypted IdM APIs.
+The APIs that require BA for authentication are not included in this sample web app.
+So, the idea is to call "/authenticate" API first, and then use the JWT returned to make further API calls.
 Based on the authenticated user being a regular or a SecureDB Admin user, different APIs will work.
 More on the APIs below.

 ## Important Files